 We have been awarded the ‘We’re Good to Go’ industry standard mark, certifying that we are adhering to the respective Government and public health guidance, have carried our a COVID-19 risk assessment and have the required processes in place to welcome you back.

-When we reopen in February, our three gallery spaces will be open to explore, alongside our Cafe Bar for all your brunch, lunch and coffee favourites.
+When we reopen in May, our three gallery spaces will be open to explore, alongside our cafe bar for all your brunch, lunch and coffee favourites.
 Theatres are open for shows, and full listings can be seen here.
 Unfortunately, our Family Room still remains closed apart from when bookable workshops are scheduled.
 Our conference and corporate meeting spaces will be available to book online at hirethemac.com or by emailing Meghan, our Commercial Events Officer.

 The MAC is designed with access and inclusion in mind and we always welcome your feedback.
 We are currently reserving the use of our lifts for those with access needs.
 Accessible toilets are available on each of the 6 floors of the MAC.
 Induction loops can be found in our Cafe Bar.
 If you need any additional assistance preparing for a visit to our building, please contact our team by emailing firstname.lastname@example.org.

 The Family Room will remain closed at this time due to restrictions due to social distancing and requirements around hygiene and sanitisation of items such as toys, games and books, apart from when bookable workshops are scheduled.
 We will be monitoring this situation and update our customers when we plan to reopen this facility.